Mexican Hat, Arizona USA

 Location of the Basin and Range physiographic domain and five subdomains, from www.geomaps.wr.usgs.gov/parks/province.
 2014.
 Red star marks Mexican Hat location.

 GMV is undertaking an 18 tonne bulk sample as part of 2016’s development program at Mexican Hat.
-A typical bedrock exposure has been selected as appropriate to test the Run of Mine (ROM) potential.
-The broken bedrock has been shipped to a certified metallurgical facility as Run of Mine (ROM) material for a leach recovery test in 1.2 m diameter by 6m columns on -150 mm material.
+A bedrock exposure of low-grade material has been selected as appropriate to test the Run of Mine (ROM) potential.
+The broken bedrock has been shipped to a certified metallurgical facility as ROM material for a leach recovery test in 1.2 m diameter by 6m columns on -150 mm (-6”) material.
 In addition, other samples will be collected from drill core and exposures on the property to further assess other significant rock types.
 Together, this work will assist planning for the development of a Mine Plan of Operation.

 The Towns of Willcox, Benson and Sierra Vista are the supply centers of Cochise County, as well as distribution hubs for agricultural, tourism and mineral industries.
 These towns have the necessary resources to support mineral exploration such as accommodations, communications, equipment and supplies, plus an available, knowledgeable work force.